mk-fg/name-based-routing-policy-controller/README.rst

   it during checks within some reasonable timeframe, like a day or two.

-  I.e. if currently handed-out IP addr worked, and ones that were during earlier checks didn't, doesn't mean that browser or whatever client will use same address, so that whole "recently seen" superset is checked to determine if host is being blocked, not just the latest subset of IPs.
+  I.e. if currently handed-out IP addr worked, and ones that were during earlier checks didn't, doesn't mean that browser or some other app will use same address, so that whole "recently seen" superset is checked to determine if host is being blocked, not just the latest subset of IPs.